orbcode/orbuculum/README.md

 =====

 The command line options for Orbuculum are available by running orbuculum with the -h option.
+Note that if Orbuculum was built with no fifo support then it can only be used as a multiplexer and the fifos described in this section will not appear.
+You can see if your version was built with or without fifo support from the output of the -h option.

 A typical command line would be;